-Being accepted for credit and rebuilding your credit score after bankruptcy can be challenging, not least because a record of it remains on your credit file for six years after you’ve been discharged.
+Being accepted for credit and rebuilding your credit score after bankruptcy can be challenging, mainly because a record of it remains on your credit file for six years after you’ve been discharged.
 This means lenders may view you as a potentially high-risk customer and limit your access to credit.

 But just because building your rating without access to credit can be difficult, it does not make it impossible.